willyeo2/Will-s-LMSC-261-Repository/:Final_Project_Proposal:/WYeo_Final_Project_Proposal.md

 April 6 - 13: Research HTML, CSS, javaScript, and Bootstrap for creative techniques to make the website visually appealing and effective from a messaging standpoint.
 April 13 - 20: Create site structure and content.
 This should include all text, graphics, images, video, audio files, hyperlinks and the workflow of pages within the site.
 April 20 - 27: Add creative design elements including CSS animations and Bootstrap graphics.
-April 27 - May 4: Test website, solicit feedback and make adjustments as needed.
+April 27 - May 4: Test website, solicit feedback, and make adjustments as needed.

 #### 6. How do you think you should be assessed?

+I want to be assessed on the effectiveness of my website in achieving the goals I laid out.
+Would it help a listener of my music find out more about me, and direct them to my other recordings?
+Does it display my visual work in a way that would make a touring artist want to use one of my designs?
+Would it show an established producer that I possess the skill set they are looking for in an assistant?
+These broad goals also need to be accomplished in a clear and concise way that is visually appealing to the user.